Translate this page:

 Do you want to be sure of the cost of buying a Spanish property?
 Read the news we wrote on this.
 Last but not least another interesting paper is: cost of living in Spain vs any country in the world.

 All those information are from reliable sources.
-We advise you to check those with your fiscal and legal agent in order to get all those costs up to date and adjusted to your specific situation.
+We advise you to check those with your fiscal and legal advisor in Spain in order to get all those costs up to date and adjusted to your specific situation.
 Find your Spanish property lawyer here.

 Do you want to start searching immediately?

 If you don’t know where to buy, this general article on the Spanish Real Estate market could be very useful: Everything you ever wanted to know about the top 20 Spanish real estate markets

 Get your insights right to your mailbox?
 Register for our weekly newsletter.